 Different types of organic matter decays at different rates, with only some decaying rapidly – in one experiment, 50-75% of the organic matter in permafrost decayed when left unfrozen over 12 years.
 Most of the bacteria and fungi driving this decay release CO2 as a by-product of respiration, but in waterlogged soils anaerobic bacteria that release methane can dominate instead.
 But how much methane gets out into the air also depends on the soil and vegetation above, with some being broken down and turned into CO2 on the way.
 Overall, the proportion of carbon released as methane has been estimated at ~2% of future emissions – nowhere near pure methane, but enough to boost the warming effect of permafrost carbon release by ~40% over the next century.
 Some CO2 will be taken up by warming-driven vegetation growth in these regions as well, partially counteracting the CO2 release from permafrost thawing.

 So how much overall carbon release might we expect from permafrost in the future?
 Models of future permafrost change are imperfect but improving, and project that around 92 GtC could be gradually released by 2100 under business-as-usual high emission scenario, and up to 200 GtC by ~2300.
 The former would equate to a CO2 increase of around +43 ppm in the atmosphere, which produces an extra ~0.15°C of warming [including the boost from methane, but with ~50% carbon drawn down].
 Another study suggested around 10% of permafrost carbon could possibly be released by 2100 under our current warming trajectory, which is around 130-160 GtC (i.e. +0.2-0.25°C) .
 In contrast, under a lower emission scenario keeping within the 2°C Paris Target, the projected release is within 28-92 GtC (+0.05-0.15°C) by 2100.
 These warming figures are similar to or slightly higher than the last IPCC report’s scenario range of 0.13-0.27°C by 2100.
-However, recent research on permafrost slumping as it thaws in areas with large ice pockets or unstable slopes suggests these figures might actually be doubled.
+However, recent research on abrupt permafrost thaw in areas with large ice pockets or unstable slopes suggests the warming impact might actually be doubled compared to the average permafrost response in the models of the last IPCC report (CMIP5).